bsml320/DeepFun/README.md

 &#8194;&#8194;We present a user-friendly web server, DeepFun, available at https://bioinfo.uth.edu/deepfun/.

 ## Local analysis
 &#8194;&#8194;DeepFun is an updated model based on Basset Framework (https://github.com/davek44/Basset) based on Torch7 and Python.
 If you want to conduct local analysis for large mounts of data, please follow Basset tutorials install dependencies packages at first.
+In addition, you'll need to download the pre-trained model from github here: dnacnn_best_A.zip (DNA accessibility sites, histone marks and Transcription factor CTCF binding sites) or dnacnn_best_B.zip (Transcription factors binding sites).

 ## Tutorials
 ### Compute SNP Activity Difference profiles.
 &#8194;&#8194;The most useful capability of DeepFun right now is to annotate noncoding genomic variants with their influence on functional properties like accessibility.
-To run this tutorial, you'll need to either download the pre-trained model from github here: dnacnn_best_A.zip (DNA accessibility sites, histone marks and Transcription factor CTCF binding sites) or dnacnn_best_B.zip (Transcription factors binding sites).
-&#8194;&#8194;More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sad.ipynb
+More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sad.ipynb

 ### Execute an in silico saturated mutagenesis
 &#8194;&#8194;Saturated mutagenesis is a powerful tool both for dissecting a specific sequence of interest and understanding what the model learned.